 With at least 100 million people in Florida in any given year, what percentage of them hike the Florida Trail?
 An estimated 40 thru-hikers are just .0000004%.
 A generous estimate of 10,000 day and section hikers equals just .0001%.

 What about mountain bikes, horses, or pack animals?

-The FT is just for hikers, sorry.
+The FT is just for hikers.
 In a few places the FT intersects and briefly overlaps other trails used by equestrians or cyclists but the vast majority of the trail is for foot traffic only.
 Pack animals are not allowed anywhere on the FT.

 One question that people always ask is whether the Florida Trail is just a huge swamp tromp.
 The answer is no, but the Trail does pass through two swamps.
 For eight miles it crosses Bradwell Bay Wilderness in the Apalachicola National Forest, a dark tunnel of titi trees rising from beneath black waters.
 At its southern end, the Trail traverses 40 miles of the Big Cypress swamp, weaving down into and back out of water that is — to the surprise of many — crystal clear.

-With the right expectations, these swamp tromps can be challenging and fun adventures, analogous to Mahoosuc Notch on the AT.
+If you arrive with the right expectations, these swamp tromps can be challenging and fun adventures, analogous to Mahoosuc Notch on the Appalachian Trail.